-- Ensure no objects come between the remote controller and signal receptor of indoor unit.
-The signal transmission range is 25 ft. - Keep the remote at least 3 ft away from televisions and other electrical appliances that emit or accept signals. - Always direct the remote controller toward the air conditioner. - Don't leave the remote exposed to sunrays.
+- Ensure no objects come between the remote controller and signal receptor of indoor unit. - Keep the remote at least 3 ft away from televisions and other electrical appliances. - Always direct the remote controller toward the air conditioner. - Don't leave the remote exposed to sunrays.